ncatlab/nlab-content/pages/1/2/9/0/921/content.md

 $$x = a_0 + \frac1{1 + \frac1{a_1 + \frac1{1 + \frac1{a_2 + \ldots}}}},$$
 and the resulting [[bijection]] $\mathbb{R}_+ \to \omega \times \omega \times \ldots$, sending $x$ to $(a_0, a_1, \ldots)$, is again a poset isomorphism if we endow the right-hand side with the lexicographic order.

 There are more and similar characterizations along these lines.
-One is an example at [[terminal coalgebra]].

 ## Topologies
 {#Topologies}